 Exploring alternatives to ad tracking in iOS

-Apple’s App Tracking Transparency (ATT) gives you a simple opt in or opt out for cross-app tracking.
-The feature arrived with iOS 14.5 in April 2021 and already changed how apps ask for user consent.
-If ATT is limited or removed in Europe, you should harden the phone and adopt alternatives that protect your data and your choices.
-I’ll show hands-on steps, settings and concrete tools you can use in the UK right now.
+Apple’s App Tracking Transparency gives you a single on/off switch for cross-app tracking.
+It arrived with iOS 14.5 in April 2021 and changed how apps ask for consent.
+If ATT gets limited or removed in Europe, the phone needs more than one setting changed.

 1. Check the ATT toggle and per-app prompts